The Rho Chi Society Initiation

 As Approved by Executive Council Action

-Chapters are encouraged to hold public initiations with family and friends of the initiates being present.
-Even though it is a formal ceremony, it is also a happy occasion as the academic accomplishments of the initiates are being recognized publicly.
+Chapters are encouraged to hold public initiations virtually or in-person with family and friends being present.
+Even though it is a formal ceremony, it is also a happy occasion as the academic accomplishments of the initiates are being recognized.

 Candidates are led into the room as a group (no blindfolds or other degradation permitted) by the faculty advisor and stand before the table throughout the ceremony.
 An alternative is to call initiates by name to come forward from the audience.
 Inasmuch as new members will receive certificates and keys, it will be well to organize the initiates in alphabetical order (see page two of this ritual).
 The officers at the table rise as a group upon the approach of the candidates and likewise remain standing.